Ohkay Owingeh, New Mexico: Spanish colonial capital

-In March 1598, conquistador Oñate traveled from north central Mexico, accompanied by a caravan of Catholic missionaries, a thousand soldiers, colonists, and Tlaxcalan Mexican Indians.
-The expedition included cattle, sheep, goats, oxen, and horses, and arrived at Yungeh—place of the mockingbird—in present-day Ohkay Owingeh on July 11, 1598.
+In March 1598, conquistador Oñate traveled north from Nueva Galicia accompanied by a caravan of Catholic missionaries, a thousand soldiers, colonists, and Tlaxcalans.
+The expedition included cattle, sheep, goats, oxen, and horses, and arrived at Yungeh (place of the mockingbird) in present-day Ohkay Owingeh on July 11, 1598.

-The people who met him that day, it is written, were hospitable and offered Yuque Yunque pueblo as guest quarters to Oñate and his party.
+It was recorded that the people who met him that day were hospitable and offered Yuque Yunque pueblo as guest quarters to Oñate and his party.
 On July 12, 1598, he baptized and renamed Caypa pueblo (present-day Ohkay Owingeh) San Juan de los Caballeros, after his patron saint John the Baptist.
-San Juan de los Caballeros became the first capital of the New Spain colony of Santa Fe de Nuevo Méjico.
+San Juan de los Caballeros became the first capital of the New Spanish region of Santa Fe de Nuevo Méjico.
 In local history, it is said the event united the two fragmented families of Caypa and Yuque Yunque.
 Since their arrival from earlier homelands in the northwest, the two pueblos had been divided by the river, split until the expedition party's arrival.
 When the community offered Yuque Yunque pueblo on the west bank to Oñate, the two fragmented pueblos were made whole again at Caypa.
 The Spanish capital would be moved in 1610 to La Villa Real de la Santa Fe de San Francisco de Asís.

 Popé was a local man who rose to be one of the most regarded leaders of American Indian history.
-He would play a major role in the Pueblo revolt in 1680.
+He would play a major role in the Pueblo Revolt in 1680.